eniacluo/Micromouse/framework/README.md

 ### Run in CORE

+First make sure that CORE has been installed.
+If you have not installed CORE, follow https://docs.google.com/document/d/1LPkPc2lbStwFtiukYfCxhcW7KewD028XzNfMd20uFFA/ to install.

+Download the Micromouse framework from https://github.com/eniacluo/Micromouse.
+DO NOT only download the framework folder because the maze file examples are not included.

+Replace some lines of following files corresponding to the path.
+DO NOT make your path of Micromouse framework too long and sometimes it does not work if there are *special characters* like underscore or slash in the full path.

+$ cd <path you downloaded>/Micromouse

 $ sudo nano /etc/core/core.conf

-change the line of custom_services_dir to: custom_services_dir = "full path of this folder"
+Uncomment the line of custom_services_dir and set:

+custom_services_dir = **<full path of this folder>** listenaddr = **0.0.0.0**

-$ sudo nano ./preload.py
+$ nano ./preload.py

-_startup = ('"full path of this folder"/backservice.sh',)
+_startup = ('**<full path of this folder>**/backservice.sh',)

-$ sudo nano $HOME/.core/nodes.conf
+$ nano $HOME/.core/nodes.conf

-change line: 4 { mdr mdr.gif mdr.gif {zebra OSPFv3MDR vtysh IPForward MyService}  netns {built-in type for wireless routers} }
+change line: 4 { mdr mdr.gif mdr.gif {zebra OSPFv3MDR vtysh IPForward **MyService**}  netns {built-in type for wireless routers} }

-$ sudo nano ./backservice.sh
+$ nano ./backservice.sh

-change export ServiceHOME="full path of this folder"
+export ServiceHOME=**<full path of this folder>**/framework

-$ sudo nano ./config.ini
+$ nano ./maze.xml

+change paths of 4 icons:

+name="icon" value="**<full path of this folder>**/icons/robot\*\*\*.png"

-change mazefile location to: "full path of this folder"/mazes/2012japan-ef.txt
+change path of wallpaper:

-$ sudo nano ./maze.xml

-change all file locations to "full path of this folder".
+wallpaper {**<full path of this folder>**/mazes/2012japan-ef.png}

 #### Set file permission